nikola-sur/twenty-questions/README.md

 ## Introduction

 This project is a modern take on the classic "20 Questions" guessing game, powered by AI.
 It allows you to play either as the guesser or the answerer, challenging an AI to guess your object or guessing the AI's chosen object by asking yes/no questions.
-This interactive game showcases AI integration, natural language processing, and dynamic gameplay mechanics, making it a perfect addition to an AI engineer's portfolio.
+This interactive game showcases AI integration, natural language processing, and dynamic gameplay mechanics.

 ## Gameplay Overview